Inventing: First Steps

 & The One Thing Every Invention Needs to Succeed

 by Mike Marks

-An invention is like a baby.
-Conception is fun.
-Birth is hard and painful.
-And parents always think their baby is beautiful.
-But an invention is not a baby.
-It's a high risk investment.
+An invention is like a baby, conception is fun, birth is hard and painful, and parents always think their baby is beautiful.
+However, an invention is not a baby.
+It is a high risk investment.
 Successful inventors minimize risk and maximize the chances of success by doing their homework.

-A typical invention development company focuses on getting the inventor a patent*.
+A typical invention development company focuses on getting the inventor a patent (more typically, filing a provisional patent application of questionable value).
 The inventor is led to believe that a patent is the key to success.
 It is not.
 Patents are complicated things and can be very valuable.
-But an inventor can make money even if there's no patent at all.
+But an inventor can make money even if there is no patent at all.
 The one thing that is absolutely positively 100% needed to succeed is a market for the invention, a big pool of people who will pay for it.
 How well you can protect the invention (patented or not) will determine how you go about making money with it.
 But the first step - I cannot emphasize this enough - is to find out if there is a strong market.
 Learn how to validate your idea here.

 You will have many great ideas during your inventing career.
 The key to success is spending time and money on the ideas that will return a profit.